eviltester/observatron/README.md

 ## Detailed Description

 The Observatron supports Exploratory testing by taking screenshots and creating .mhtml files as you test.
 It also logs urls and form submissions.
+All logging is performed in your downloads folder so that you have control over the information.
+No information is sent to external servers.

+Logging and screenshots saved when:

 - when a page loads
+- when a page updates
 - when you double click on the page
 - when you resize the page
 - when you scroll through the page